Introduction

 Disorders and Skills

-A pool of researchers and scientists now advocate a special link shared between stress dealing mechanisms of daughters in adulthood and the kind of relationships between fathers and daughters during childhood.
-Lower cortisol levels were found in undergraduate women who did not have a friendly relation with their fathers.
+A pool of researchers and scientists now advocate a special link shared between the dealing mechanisms of daughters in adulthood and the kind of relationships between fathers and daughters during childhood.
+Lower cortisol levels were found in undergraduate women who did not have a friendly relationship with their fathers.
 It is known that lower cortisol levels generate stress due to hypersensitivity and hyper-reactivity in individuals.
 Such females reported their relationship with other men to be overshadowed by rejection, coercion, and unpredictability.

 Challenges of Development of a Healthy Relation